-Ed Crook
+Ed Crook PARTNER

-PARTNER
+Doran Wyatt PARTNER

-ed.crook@russellmcveagh.com

-P +64 9 367 8452
+doran.wyatt@russellmcveagh.com P +64 4 819 7300

 New Zealand's land title register system is held in an electronic database maintained by the government department Land Information New Zealand/Toitū Te Whenua.
 Legal practitioners engage with the register through an online portal named Landonline - including to transfer ownership on settlement, to register a new interest against a record of title, or to subdivide an existing record of title.
 The digitalised nature of the system allows for these processes to be completed efficiently and securely.